🧬

 Official measurements, coat, and temperament

-• Color: Solid color ranging from dun to grey-brown, always with a characteristic black mask.
+• Color: Solid color ranging from dun to steel grey, always with a characteristic black mask and black ears.

-• Head: Large and broad, with a powerful muzzle and drop ears.
+• Head: Large, broad skull with a powerful muzzle and a black nose.

 Breed Trivia